 As an owner, co-owner and/or operator of generating facilities, we are also subject, from time to time, to claims relating to operations and/or emissions, including actions by citizens to enforce environmental regulations and claims for personal injury due to such operations and/or emissions.
+Likewise, actions by private citizen groups to enforce environmental laws and regulations are becoming increasingly prevalent.
 We cannot predict the outcome of current or future actions, our responsibility for a share of any damages awarded, or any impact on facility operations.
 We do not believe, however, that current actions will have a material adverse effect on our financial position, results of operations or cash flows.